JackiePease/JackiePease.github.io/_posts/2022-01-17-Weeknotes.markdown

 	<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Lovely <a href="https://twitter.com/PelotonLiv?ref_src=twsrc%5Etfw">@PelotonLiv</a> Friday night <a href="https://twitter.com/hashtag/joyride?src=hash&amp;ref_src=twsrc%5Etfw">#joyride</a> to Kirby to visit <a href="https://twitter.com/cultureKnowsley?ref_src=twsrc%5Etfw">@cultureKnowsley</a> light installation <a href="https://twitter.com/hashtag/aqualux?src=hash&amp;ref_src=twsrc%5Etfw">#aqualux</a> <a href="https://t.co/DRcTuXQvaG">pic.twitter.com/DRcTuXQvaG</a></p>&mdash; Jackie Pease (@jackie_pease) <a href="https://twitter.com/jackie_pease/status/1482262962219978754?ref_src=twsrc%5Etfw">January 15, 2022</a></blockquote>

 Unfortunately there's been a slight issue, obvious in this photo of Arthur at that ride.
-The light disks were attached to the backs with wooden spacers and those were attached to the backs with carpet tape...
+The light disks were attached to wooden spacers and those were attached to the backs with carpet tape...
 This issue didn't show up in the earlier sets until they'd been in use for a couple of weeks.
 So I think I'm going to be gradually going through all the sets if and when they fail, using a scalpel to prise apart the VHB tape round the edges, and replacing the wood and carpet tape with acrylic and VHB ...

 ![arthur.jpg](https://jackiepease.github.io/assets/monthnotes_20220117/arthur.jpg)